TomaszSuchan/hyRAD/wetlab.md

 After pooling, perform AMPure cleanup in order to remove primer-dimers, with the beads:sample ratio 0.7:1 according to the manufacturer's instructions.
 Resuspend in 15 μl of 10 mM Tris or water (10 μl for the capture, the rest for library quantification and profile validation).

-Verify the probes profile and proper primer-dimer removal using gel electrophoresis, or Fragent Analyzer/Tapestation.
+Verify the libraries profiles and proper primer-dimer removal using gel electrophoresis, or Fragent Analyzer/Tapestation.
 Quantify using Qbit on based on the Fragent Analyzer/Tapestation profile.

 ## 4 Hybridization capture and library re-amplification